linode/docs/docs/guides/uptime/loadbalancing/getting-started-with-haproxy-tcp-load-balancing-and-health-checks/index.md

     Each of these servers are generated with an `index.html` home page that indicates the name of the server (`backend1`, `backend2`, `backend3`).
 Open a web browser and check each server by its IP address to verify that the example test servers are functioning.
 Take note of the IP addresses of the three instances, as you need them later.

 {{< note >}}
-The steps in this guide require root privileges.
-Be sure to run the steps below as `root` or with the `sudo` prefix.
-For more information on privileges, see our [Users and Groups](/docs/guides/linux-users-and-groups/) guide.
+This guide is written for a non-root user.
+Commands that require elevated privileges are prefixed with `sudo`.
+If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/guides/linux-users-and-groups/) guide.
 {{< /note >}}

 ## Install HAProxy